Ashjha75/MyDocs/src/content/docs/context/ai-path-docs/llm-settings.md

 ---
-title: Tuning the Engine: A Guide to LLM Settings
+title: "Tuning the Engine: A Guide to LLM Settings"
 ---

 Welcome.
 Until now, our focus has been on crafting the *input* to the model—the prompt.
 We will now turn our attention to the model's internal "engine room."
 The settings we are about to explore control *how* the model generates its response.
 They govern its creativity, its predictability, its verbosity, and its adherence to structure.